Gabe Gabler

+Education and career in baseball

 Gabler attended Central High School in St. Louis.
 His 11-season pro career began in 1950, when he signed with the Brooklyn Dodgers as an amateur free agent.
-He played in the Dodgers' farm system through 1955, and eventually was acquired by Cubs the following year after he bounced around two other MLB organizations.
+He played in the Dodgers' farm system through 1955, and eventually was acquired by the Cubs the following year after he bounced around two other MLB organizations.
 Gabler was a power hitter in the minor leagues, posting double-digit home run totals in all 11 seasons in which he played.
 In 1961—Gabler's last year as an active player—his 30 home runs led the Double-A Southern Association.

-During Gabler's only MLB trial, in September 1958, he fanned against the Philadelphia Phillies' Don Erickson (on the 16th), then against Los Angeles Dodgers' Ralph Mauriello (on the 19th) and Johnny Klippstein (on the 21st).
+During Gabler's only MLB trial, in September 1958, he fanned against the Philadelphia Phillies' Don Erickson (on the 16th), then against the Los Angeles Dodgers' Ralph Mauriello (on the 19th) and Johnny Klippstein (on the 21st).

+Death

 Gabler died in St. Louis in 2014.